Services for Users with Disabilities

 An introduction to the Library

-Your Subject Librarian will be happy to introduce you to the Library and to show you how to use the Library Catalogue and other subject-specific databases.
-You can find contact details for your Subject Librarian, the Librarian for your Department, here.
+Your Subject Librarian will be happy to meet with you for a one-to-one introduction to the Library and a confidential conversation about the library support that you require.
+You can find contact details for the Subject Librarian for your Department online.

 What to do in an emergency

-- If you or someone else needs emergency assistance, call Security Control: 666 from University phones or +44 (0)1225 383999 from a mobile.
-All three stairwells have refuge areas on Levels 2-5, with call points to Security.
+- Call Security Control: 666 from University phones or 01225 383999 from a mobile.
+All three stairwells have refuge areas on Levels 2 to 5, with call points to Security.

 - University Reception on Level 2 is staffed 24 hours a day by members of the Security Service, all of whom are qualified first aiders.

-- The fire alarm is a loud, continuous siren accompanied by wall mounted flashing red lights.
-If the fire alarm sounds, do not use the lifts, but leave the building by the nearest fire exit, if you are able.
-If you have difficulty using stairs, wait in one of the stairwell refuge points, available in all staircases on Levels 2-5, then use the wall mounted call point to contact Security.
+- If the fire alarm sounds, do not use the lifts, but leave the building by the nearest fire exit, or wait in one of the stairwell refuge points and use the wall-mounted call point to contact Security.

 - If the invacuation siren sounds, stay inside the building, away from windows and doors and close to a networked computer if possible.
-Follow advice from Security or Library staff, or given via computers.
+Follow advice provided by Security or Library staff, or the networked computers.

-For advice on support available for students with disabilities, please contact the University’s Disability Service, email: email@example.com or call +44 (0)1225 385538.
-Information correct at time of going to print (JH Sept 2016)
+For advice on support available for students with disabilities, please contact the University’s Disability Service, email: email@example.com or call 01225 385538.